 Meeting 2: Sustaining Domain Repositories

-For this meeting, representatives from 22 data repositories spanning the social and physical sciences met to discuss the challenges facing repositories across domains, and to strategize around issues of sustainability.
+For this meeting, held June 24-25, 2013, representatives from 22 data repositories spanning the social and physical sciences met to discuss the challenges facing repositories across domains, and to strategize around issues of sustainability.
 This meeting was conducted in the context of a global increase in activity related to research transparency, open access data, and data sharing.
 Repositories shared their views on the important role that repositories play in the research infrastructure, and ways to create sustainable business models.

 Meeting participants developed a Call for Change, which has been endorsed by numerous domain repositories, and a white paper: